 Ensure the duct is clean and free of lint build up, this may require the services of a professional duct cleaning company or chimney sweep.
 Otherwise on start up the fan may pull lint into the impeller blocking the airflow and stopping the fan.

 Since the fan bearings are sealed for life and provided with an internal lubricant no additional lubrication is necessary.
 Over time the fan impeller may accumulate somee lint.
 Periodic inspection, based upon dryer usage, should be performed to ensure the fan impeller is not obstructed or loaded with lint.
 Under normal conditions, the fan should be inspected annually.
-To help minimize lint accumulation in the ductwork, we reccomend to install DBLT 4W, Secondary Lint Trap.
+To help minimize lint accumulation in the ductwork, we recommend to install DBLT 4W, Secondary Lint Trap.

 For the RVF 4XL wall mount fan, disconnect the power to the fan, remove the fan cover and clean the lint (if any) from the impeller reinstall the cover and apply power to the fan. e.
 After maintenance or cleaning check the operation of the fan.

 With the dryer operating, open the dryer door.
 The fan on the dryer will stop but you should still hear air being pulled through the dryer from the booster fan.
-Fantech's DBF 4XLT and DEDPV-705 feature a wall-mount indicator panel that mounts in the wall near the dryer.
+Fantech's DEDPV-705 feature a wall-mount indicator panel that mounts in the wall near the dryer.
 An LED light on the indicator panel lets the user know that the fan is operating correctly.

 Fantech makes air quality control easy thanks to decades of research, development, and refinement that continue to push the industry forward.
 Learn which Fantech solution is the best fit in your next project today.